-The proposed revisions were provided to the Land Development Regulation Advisory Board for review and comment on August 21, 2008.
+The proposed revisions were approved by the Land Development Regulation Advisory Board on August 21, 2008.
+On August 27, 2008 the League of Cities Board of Directors voted "no objection" to these proposed changes.
+The League's General Membership ratified this decision at its meeting on the same day.
 Unincorporated/14.C.; Countywide/14.D.
 (SF)